What Are Adenoids?

 After sitting in the waiting room for about twenty minutes, the doctor came in and told me that my son had done well, the surgery was finished and that he was still waking up from the medicine that they had given him.

 Our ENT is the doctor who performed my son's adenoid surgery.
-He said that my son's adenoids were blocking most of his Eustachian tube, were swollen and very infected.
+He said that my son's adenoids were blocking most of his Eustachian tube, and were swollen and very infected.

 After the surgery, I was brought to a recovery room where there was a line-up of recliners with partitions between each one.